 In general (with bacteria there are always exceptions) we see that bacteria can survive in a very large temperature ranges.
 Bacteria can live between 0 to 60 °Celsius (32 – 122 °Fahrenheit), however, on a human-associated level they grow at their best between 20 and 45 °Celsius (68 – 113 ° Fahrenheit).

 This is because the bacteria that we are concerned with have adapted to our internal bodies, in order to infect and contaminate our bodies.
 Therefore the absolute best temperature is 37 ° C (98 ° F).

 Moisture (Water activity)

 Bacteria can grow mostly in moisture rich environments.
 In food, bacteria love moisture rich conditions.
 Water activity means how much water is available in a food product.
 Such an example would be cucumbers, there is a high availability of water in cucumbers, lettuce and celery (95%).
 When compared to dried spices (5 – 50%).
 Most bacteria need at least 80% water to survive.

 As we as humans need nutrients to survive, so does bacteria.
 With nutrient high content, food is a perfect source of nutrients for bacteria to grow.
 Which is why we need to have very good hygiene standards in the kitchen.
 Food that we as humans consume is an ideal environment for bacteria.
 The skin of humans and animals are also an example of a high nutrient source for bacteria.
 Bacteria require sources of carbon, nitrogen, phosphorous, iron and a large number of other minerals.

-The pH or acidity level also affects how bacteria grows and how effectively bacteria can survive within the environment.
+The pH or acidity level also affects how bacteria grow and how effectively bacteria can survive within the environment.
 Bacteria in food ranges from 5 to 8 pH.
 This means items such as vinegar is unlikely to allow bacteria to survive.

 Lemons are always a popular food when anti-bacterial properties are mentioned.
-Indeed the pH does discourage the growth of bacteria, but is not a major factor when killing bacteria that occurs from cross-contamination. meats, spinach and milk are within the ideal pH range of bacteria.
-Yogurt has a pH just below the ideal range, and is general considered less risky than milk because of this.
+Indeed the pH does discourage the growth of bacteria but is not a major factor when killing bacteria that occurs from cross-contamination. meats, spinach and milk are within the ideal pH range of bacteria.
+Yogurt has a pH just below the ideal range and is generally considered less risky than milk because of this.